lnls-sirius/bbb-daemon/README.md

 ## Qt5 Graphical Interface

 A Qt5 interface to manage types and nodes.
 It connects to the server through a TCP socket and sends requests according to the user actions.
 Move to `client/qt` and run `run.sh`.

-## Daemon client

-This program should be executed in the host that needs to be monitored.
-It pings the server every 1 second.
-It can also receive commands that should run in the host.
-Execute `run.sh` in `daemon/` folder.

 ## Docker

 To launch the server application on swarm enter the directory `docker/swarm/ ` and run `sudo docker stack deploy -c docker-swarm.yml bbb-daemon`.
 To remove the containers `sudo docker stack rm bbb-daemon`.